 A smooth transition into a new role benefits both new employees and their new managers and colleagues.
 By clearly communicating expectations and responsibilities to a new employee, they can start being productive quickly.
-This will also reduce new employee turnover due to misunderstood and unmet expectations.
+As part of an effective onboarding process, a thorough and engaging orientation can also help reduce new employee turnover due to misunderstood or unmet expectations.
 Additionally, a clear policy for employee orientation will ensure that all new team members receive the same training and information.

-To help employees feel welcomed, avoid overwhelming them with facts, figures, flowcharts, and new faces on day one.
-Make sure their office and equipment such as phone, laptops, and email accounts are set up and ready to go, and that someone is prepared to show them how everything works.
-Don’t forget to be enthusiastic about their arrival, perhaps planning a special team lunch outing and a welcome kit that includes a company T-shirt or other freebies.
+The key to successful new employee training is to make your new colleagues feel welcomed, appreciated, and productive from day one.
+To help employees feel welcomed, avoid overwhelming them with facts, figures, flowcharts, and new faces on their first day.
+Make sure their office and equipment such as phone, laptop, and email account are set up and ready to go, and that someone is prepared to show them how everything works.
+Don’t forget to be enthusiastic about their arrival!
+You can make the day feel special by planning a team lunch outing and by providing a welcome kit that includes a company T-shirt or other freebies.

 As part of training new employees, consider assigning a mentor to check in with the employee over the first few months.
 That way new employees know who to ask questions, have a built-in friend, and can be trained and mentored in their day-to-day tasks.

 The purpose of new employee orientation is to welcome new employees to the organization, communicate important policy and culture information, and introduce employees to their new place of work.

 A set schedule and procedure for employee orientation will also take strain off of managers and training personnel, allowing them to remain productive in their day-to-day work while still getting a new employee started.